BarrettFrost/Smart_menu-project/readme.md

   - editing existing food [edit_item(), doUpdata() function]: just create a new food object like add_item, and then do some update, to send new items as json package;
   - deleting existing food [delete(), doDelete() function]: we use menu object, and delete the selected index;
   - doing registration [registration(), doRegister() function]: send menu item in the format of json Package.

+Requirements for key sub-systems

+An overview of the key requirements of our sub-systems (desktop, web, m5 Stack) were decided as follows:

+  a.
+The Desktop Application represents the restaurants' end.
+It would need to be able to register with the service, and be able to upload/update their data, e.g. name and menu, on the database.

+  b.
+The Web Application represents the developer/service provider end.
+It would need to handle restaurant registration and the service's database.

+  c.
+The Arduino/m5 Stack represents the consumer end.
+It has two primary feature.
+The first is allowing users to configure their dietary preferences.
+The second is to access and browse restaurant menus saved on the web application.
+The user's configured preferences should be read as well, e.g. by highlighting dishes that exceed their intended calorie intake, or contain unsafe ingredients.

 (d.
 The evolution of UI wireframes for key sub-systems)